Inside No. 9: Format

 As is typical of Shearsmith and Pemberton's work, the scripts address dark topics, with, for instance, the first episode touching upon incest, child sexual abuse and murder.
 The plotlines make use of twists and surprises of various sorts, though in some cases the surprise is the lack of twist.
 In an interview, Pemberton said that "there is always a desire to wrong-foot the viewer.
 That's what you strive to do".
 The tone varies episode-by-episode.
 For example, while gothic horror was a major component in one case, other times slapstick comedy was used extensively; the humour, however, is typically dark and British.
 The episodes generally begin with scenes of "utter banality", before the darker elements are revealed.
 Despite the various episodes featuring unrelated plots and characters, one reviewer said that they are all linked "by a mercurial synthesis of morbid comedy, wicked social commentary and a genuine creepiness".

 Inside No. 9 is somewhat more grounded and realistic than the writers' previous work, such as Psychoville and The League of Gentlemen.
 Pemberton said that he and Shearsmith decided not to mix the worlds of Inside No. 9 and their previous projects, but nonetheless include the occasional reference; for example, a character called "Ollie" is mentioned in one Inside No. 9 episode, and the writers imagined that this was Ollie Plimsoles of Legz Akimbo, a character from The League of Gentlemen.
 Similarly, Inside No. 9 was referenced in the 2017 reunion specials of The League of Gentlemen.
 Tubbs and Edward are seen living in flat number 9, and the Inside No. 9 hare is visible on their shop counter.
-In the 2018 Halloween special, in which Pemberton and Shearsmith play versions of themselves, both the League of Gentlemen and its third writer, Mark Gatiss, are directly referred to in the dialogue.
+In the 2018 Halloween special, in which Pemberton and Shearsmith play versions of themselves, both the League of Gentlemen and another of its writers, Mark Gatiss, are directly referred to in the dialogue.
 The 2020 episode "Death Be Not Proud" directly referenced Psychoville by featuring various characters from the series in that particular episode.